amyrhoda/deep-thoughts/_posts/2022-05-06-on-friendship.md

 #### 2. Friends are undervalued (and romantic partners are overvalued)

 Recently a different friend was diagnosed with breast cancer.
 (I guess I'm at that age where shit starts happening to my friends.)
-I didn't leap to her aid the way I leapt with the injured friend, and when I thought about why, I realized it was in part because my friend with cancer is married.
+I didn't leap to her aid the way I leapt to the aid of the injured friend, and when I thought about why, I realized it was in part because my friend with cancer is married.
 On some level I thought, "Oh, her partner will take care of her."

 How unfair!
 It's a huge burden to put on someone, to be responsible for a sick partner.
 And yet we do it all the time.
 I have another friend whose parents are in turmoil because her mom is declining and needs lots of care, and her father is the only one to take care of her.
 He has even put off his own heart surgery because he feels like he can't afford to be in recovery.
 It's heartbreaking.